640 South State StreetDover, Delaware 19901

 The test requires a blood sample, which is drawn through a needle from a vein in your arm.

 Taking a blood sample with a needle carries risks that include bleeding, infection, bruising, or feeling dizzy.
 When the needle pricks your arm, you may feel a slight stinging sensation or pain.
 Afterward, the site may be slightly sore.

-Rarely, smoking can increase ADH levels.
+Rarely smoking can make ADH levels higher.
 Other uncommon causes of higher levels of ADH are pregnancy and taking morphine or certain antidepressants.

-Tell your doctor if you smoke, drink alcohol, or take medications.
-Be sure your doctor knows about all medicines, herbs, vitamins, and supplements you are taking.
+Tell your health care provider if you smoke, drink alcohol, or take medicines.
+Be sure your provider knows about all medicines, herbs, vitamins, and supplements you are taking.
 This includes medicines that don't need a prescription and any illicit drugs you may use.